Nobuhiko Obayashi: 1955–1977: Early career and House

 In 1955 Obayashi, at the urging of his father, began procedures to enter medical school and become a physician.
 However, he abandoned the prospect of a career in medicine in favor of following his artistic interests at Seijo University.
 In 1956 he was accepted to the university's liberal arts department, where he began to work with 8 and 16 mm film.
 Toward the end of his stay at the university Obayashi began working on a series of short experimental films.
 Together—with Takahiko Iimura, Yoichi Takabayashi, and Donald Richie—Nobuhiko Obayashi established the Japanese experimental-film group Film Independent, or "Japan Film Andepandan," who were awarded at the 1964 Knokke-Le-Zoute Experimental Film Festival.
 Along with works by other filmmakers such as Shuji Terayama and Donald Richie, Obayashi's films would develop the tone of Japanese experimental cinema through the 1960s.
 In these early experimental films Obayashi employed a number of avant-garde techniques that he would carry into his later mainstream work.
 Though these films tended to be of a personal nature, they received public viewership due to distribution by the Art Theatre Guild.

 Following his departure from university, Obayashi continued to work on his experimental films.
 Dentsu, a TV commercial project in Japan looking for new talent, asked members of Film Independents if they would like to direct commercials; Obayashi was the only one from the group to accept the offer, and thus began earning a living as a director in the new field of television advertisements.
 Obayashi's TV commercials had a visual appeal similar to that of his experimental works.
 In the 1970s he began a series of Japanese ads featuring well-known western stars such as Kirk Douglas, Charles Bronson and Catherine Deneuve.
 During the course of his career, Obayashi directed around 3,000 television commercials.
-He made his feature film directorial debut with the horror film House, released in 1977.
+He made his feature film directorial debut with the comedy horror film House, released in 1977.
 The film employed a mixture of trick photography and avant-garde techniques to achieve its distinctive, surreal visuals, and has gone on to be considered a cult classic.
 It earned Obayashi the Blue Ribbon Award for Best New Director.